Israelis search for loved ones with posts and pleas on social media

 Israeli media said dozens of people were killed.
 Haaretz, one of Israel's largest newspapers, described the scene as a "massacre" and a "battlefield," and reported that terrorists on motorcycles drove into the crowd "opening fire."
 The Times of Israel, citing Israel's Channel 12, reported that dozens of bodies were being removed from the area.

-Saturday was Simchat Torah, a normally joyous day when Jews complete the annual cycle of reading the Torah scroll, and many Israelis were celebrating.
+Saturday was Simchat Torah, according to the Associated Press, a normally joyous day when Jews complete the annual cycle of reading the Torah scroll, and many Israelis were celebrating.

 Handwritten lists and Google documents with names and descriptions of missing Israelis appeared on social media, but those lists have not been verified.